-Decision Day: Will The U.K. Go For Brexit, Or Not?
+U.K. Parliament Rejects Theresa May's Brexit Plan Yet Again

-As the clock ticked down toward a vote on Prime Minister Theresa May's plan for Britain's exit from the European Union, it seems all but certain that her plan will be rejected.

-An allied party from Northern Ireland and pro-Brexiteers from within May's own Conservative Party have said they will not support her in today's vote.
+As the clock ticked down toward Tuesday's vote, it became all but certain that May's plan did not have the votes it needed to pass.
+An allied party from Northern Ireland and pro-Brexiteers from within May's own Conservative Party had both signaled they would not support her.

-The vote, which is scheduled for 3 p.m.
-ET on Tuesday, is a second attempt for May to gather the approval of Parliament on the terms by which Brexit will occur.
+The vote was a second attempt for May to gather the approval of Parliament on the terms by which Brexit will occur.
 Britain's departure from the EU is scheduled to happen March 29, but it's not clear now how or even whether that will occur.

+As she tried to round up the votes she needed, May implored members of Parliament to consider the consequences of rejecting the deal.

-"Tonight, members of this house are faced with a very clear choice: vote for this deal, in which case we leave the European Union with a deal," May told Parliament on Tuesday, her voice hoarse.
+"Tonight, members of this house are faced with a very clear choice: vote for this deal, in which case we leave the European Union with a deal," May said Tuesday, her voice hoarse.
 "Or risk no deal, or no Brexit."

-On Monday evening, May flew to Strasbourg, France, to meet with European Commission President Jean-Claude Juncker and seek changes that would secure approval from Parliament.
+Less than 24 hours before the vote, May flew to Strasbourg, France, to meet with European Commission President Jean-Claude Juncker to hammer out enough changes to the deal to secure its approval from Parliament.

-In January, Parliament dealt May's initial deal with the EU a resounding rejection: 432 votes against, and just 202 for.
+In January, Parliament dealt the initial version of May's deal a resounding rejection: 432 votes against, and just 202 for.
+It was the largest defeat for a British government in Parliament in modern times.

-She called this second deal "improved" after her meetings with Juncker, and she said while members of Parliament would still have concerns, real progress had been made.
+May had called the revised deal "improved" following her meetings with Juncker, and she said that while members of Parliament would still have concerns, real progress had been made.
 "There is only one certainty if we do not pass this vote tonight.
 And that is that uncertainty will continue for our citizens and our businesses."

 "The time has come to deliver on the instruction we were given," she said.
 "The time has come to back this deal."

-But Labour Party leader Jeremy Corbyn said that nothing of substance had changed, calling May's deal "a blindfold Brexit."
+But Labour Party leader Jeremy Corbyn said that nothing of substance had changed, calling May's revised deal "a blindfold Brexit."

 "The stress facing EU nationals in the U.K. and U.K. citizens in Europe is real.
 We are also deciding the future of our country and each member has to answer whether they believe this deal is good for their constituents," he said in a prepared statement.
 "Labour will vote against this deal tonight, as I urge all members of the House to do."

-The prospects for May's deal dimmed further on Tuesday morning when U.K. Attorney General Geoffrey Cox offered his assessment of the revisions.
-He said that the updated deal reduced the risk of Britain getting locked inside E.U. regulations, but did not eliminate it.
+The agreement's prospects further dimmed Tuesday morning when U.K. Attorney General Geoffrey Cox offered his assessment of the revisions.
+He said the updated deal reduced the risk of Britain getting locked inside EU regulations but did not eliminate it.

-In the hours before the vote, members of Parliament who had been on the fence declared their intentions.
-Northern Ireland's Democratic Unionist Party said it would not back May's plan.
-And about 14 members of May's own Conservative party who had voted against her plan on its first go said they would back the revised version.

-Zac Goldsmith, a Tory who rejected the January deal, said he was still making up his mind.
+Zac Goldsmith, a Tory who rejected the January deal, said he was still making up his mind as the vote approached.
 "The deal was — and remains — appalling.
 But the question is what is riskier: this flawed deal, or the consequences of it not going through," he tweeted.

-But to some Parliamentary observers, the proceedings seemed to sound a death knell to May's plan — and perhaps her leadership, as well.
+To some Parliamentary observers, the proceedings sounded a death knell not only for May's plan — but perhaps her leadership.

 From a senior Tory: “Feels like the last rites of the Tory party”.
 Slightly overstating perhaps.
 But captures the mood— Robert Peston (@Peston) March 12, 2019